 Polluted Delta — The best “fetchland” in our primarily blue and black Storm deck.
 The reason it’s the best is that it gets either of our two basic lands which is something the other fetchlands cannot do.
 Polluted Delta is also the only fetchland in the deck that can get every land.
 There’s more to Polluted Delta and the other fetchlands as well as they provide shuffle effects for cards like Brainstorm or Ponder which help with the quality of our draws.
 Fetchlands protect our mana from effects like Wasteland or Rishadan Port, which is key considering TES is a deck with fewer lands than it’s other storm counterpart.

-Bloodstained Mire — You'll notice there's four copies of Bloodstained Mire and zero copies of Scalding Tarn as the deck's secondary "fetchlands."
-This is because the reliance on black mana is more important than blue, but also because when we added Bayou you don't want a "fetchland" in your deck that doesn't find two of your lands.
-While this split may seem strange with eight one mana cantrips and eight discard spells, keep in mind that cantrips are frequently sided out.
-In a format like Legacy, there's decks where you need to be able to cast discard on turn one and not worry about a Wasteland staring you down (I'm looking at you Death & Taxes and/or RUG Delver).
-There's more to Bloodstained Mire and the other fetchlands as well, they provide shuffle effects for cards like Brainstorm or Ponder which help with the quality of our draws.
-Fetchlands protect our mana from effects like Wasteland or Rishadan Port, which is key considering TES is a deck with fewer lands than it’s other Storm counterpart.
+Bloodstained Mire — You’ll notice there’s two copies of Bloodstained Mire and two copies of Scalding Tarn as the deck’s secondary “fetchlands.”
+This is for consistency between both basic lands.
+While this split may seem strange with eight one mana cantrips and only six discard spells, keep in mind that cantrips are frequently sided out.
+In a format like Legacy, there’s decks where you need to be able to cast discard on turn one and not worry about a Wasteland staring you down (I’m looking at you Death & Taxes and/or RUG Delver).
+There’s more to Bloodstained Mire and the other fetchlands as well, they provide shuffle effects for cards like Brainstorm or Ponder which help with the quality of our draws.
+Fetchlands protect our mana from effects like Wasteland or Rishadan Port, which is key considering TES is a deck with fewer lands than it’s other storm counterpart.

-Badlands — A searchable land that provides two of the deck's primary colors without any drawbacks.
-The reason we play two copies of Badlands over Underground Sea is to support Pulverize in the sideboard, as an answer to problematic artifacts.
-Fortunately, we're in a metagame where the most popular Chalice of the Void deck provides us with Mountains.
+Badlands — A searchable land that provides two of the deck’s primary colors without any drawbacks.
+Sometimes we’ll play a second copy of Badlands over Island to support Pulverize in the sideboard, as an answer to problematic artifacts.
+Fortunately, we’re in a metagame where the most popular Chalice of the Void deck provides us with Mountains.
 That could change, however, and we want three Mountains to support Pulverize just in case.
 I often pair Badlands with the basic Island in order to be able to tap for any of the three colors.
-Originally, Badlands was added to the deck over a second copy of Volcanic Island, and I have to say there's no looking back.
-What's nice is that you can tap Underground Sea to cast a cantrip, then search for Badlands, cast a discard spell off of it, and then still have red mana on the following turn.
+Originally, Badlands was added to the deck over a second copy of Volcanic Island, and I have to say there’s no looking back.
+What’s nice is that you can tap Underground Sea to cast a cantrip, then search for Badlands, cast a discard spell off of it, and then still have red mana on the following turn.

 Volcanic Island — A searchable land that provides two of the deck’s primary colors without any drawbacks.
 This is the only “dual land” I don’t see myself playing more than one of, it’s the one I search for the least, unless I’m trying to pair it with the basic Swamp.